g-male/darin-portfolio/content/capturing/product/abicsi-sunglasses.md

 postyear: "2021"
 contentdesc: product
 ---
-E-commerce shoot for ABICSI sunglasses case at the Knock Twice Studio.
+E-commerce product photography and editing for ABICSI at the Knock Twice Studio.